BSGDD Curriculum & Courses

 42 Upper-Division, 46 Major Coursework, 18 Minor or Dual Degree

-The BS in Game Design and Development is a robust program with a set of learning outcomes designed to position graduates for a career in a dynamic and rapidly growing industry.
+The BS in Game Design and Development is a robust program with a set of program goals (or student competencies) and learning outcomes designed to position graduates for a career in a dynamic and rapidly growing industry.

 • Students will demonstrate the ability to design a game for various purposes, such as education, health and wellbeing, training, and entertainment by incorporating best practices related to gamification in all stages, including challenges and fun factor, balancing, level design, scoring and progression, user interface, interaction mechanics, narration, functionality, usability, and playability.